Code-Institute-Submissions/user-centric-project-bg/README.md

 - As a Patient, I want to view your website on my laptop/desktop, so that I can use a device of my preference

 ### Design
-The following documents were created as part of the design process, see "design" folder
+The following documents were created as part of the [design](https://github.com/gallaghb/user-centric-project-bg/blob/07c8cf346a63946b9cb78ecbc7157d5914016231/assets/design) process
 - High Level Project Plan
 - 5 Planes
 - Prototype Mock Ups
 - Test Script
-- Test Results

 ## Features